simonschoof/simonschoof.com/content/post/first-steps-fsharp.md

 One of the [dont´s](https://fsharpforfunandprofit.com/learning-fsharp/#dos-and-donts) Scott Wlashin recommends is to not use a debugger.
 Instead we should rely on the compiler to "debug" our F# code.
 For this any .NET SDK ships with [F# Interactive](https://docs.microsoft.com/en-us/dotnet/fsharp/tools/fsharp-interactive/) as a [REPL (Read, Evaluate, Print Loop)](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) for the F# language.
 Within Visual Studio Code you then can add a F# script file and [send the content of the script via Alt+Enter to the F# Interactive](https://docs.microsoft.com/en-us/dotnet/fsharp/get-started/get-started-vscode).
 The common development workflow then is to develop your code with a script file and F# Interactive and afterwards integrate it in your existing project.
 To allow scripting from existing projects [Ionide](https://ionide.io/) comes with a feature to generate references for F# Interactive so that one can get access the code of your existing project.
 This is also how I developed my project.
 First start with a script.
 Write some F# code.
 Let the compiler check if everything is correct.
 Test it with F# Interactive.
 Eventually move the code parts of the script into my console application project.

 Overall I can say that I like the used development workflow.
-It feels intuitive, but is completely from my workflow at work.
+It feels intuitive, but is completely different from my workflow at work.
 It also helps to develop code incrementally in (very) small steps.

 ### Project description